 The pamphlet you receive as you arrive describes platypus sights as ‘frequent’.
 A map in the pamphlet even has a dotted line showing the path the visiting platypuses like to follow.
 Your best chance of seeing them is later in the afternoon.

 Remember, the platypus is an elusive creature so there is no guarantee you’ll see one.
 We didn’t spot one during our visit but that was hardly surprising.
 At best, we have mixed platypus spotting luck.
 There are some great pictures on their website of the platypus around the trout ponds.
+If nothing else, it’s a great chance to see a platypus without venturing into the Tasmanian wilderness.

 Finish with a feed